Camping Near Portola Redwoods State Park

 What are the camping fees in Portola Redwoods State Park?

 At Portola Redwoods State Park, camping fees vary by season and site type.
 Standard family campsites cost $35 per night, which includes parking for one vehicle.
 Additional vehicles are charged $10 per night.
-For visitors exploring the wider region, this park offers an affordable alternative to camping in nearby areas like Santa Cruz or the Bay Area.
+These sites can accommodate up to 8 people and are equipped with picnic tables and fire rings.
+During peak season from Memorial Day to Labor Day, reservations are strongly recommended as the park is a popular destination for visitors exploring the Bay Area.

 Best cities for camping near Portola Redwoods State Park